 You can host a classic event or develop your own virtual program that incorporates various elements of live-streamed galas and celebrations, online auctions, peer-to-peer challenges, virtual walkathons, and more.

-Virtual fundraising has become especially important amid the COVID-19 pandemic and social distancing guidelines.
+Virtual fundraising had become especially important during the COVID-19 pandemic and social distancing guidelines.
 However, the shift towards online-centric fundraising strategies has been occurring for several years now.
-If your organization is new to the concept of virtual fundraising, check out our complete guide to virtual fundraising in COVID-19 and beyond to get started.
+If your organization is new to the concept of virtual fundraising, check out our complete guide to virtual fundraising to get started.

 Virtual fundraising events come in all shapes and sizes!
 There are plenty of ways to adapt your event with various fundraising opportunities and ways for supporters to get involved.